These are my principles, if you don't like them I have others.

 At the age of about 12 or 13, I cautiously approached my mother Katie for 13/6d, which I carefully explained would only be a loan, and I would pay it back.
 I'd seen an anthology of H G Wells short stories in the Sloane Street bookshop, and was desperate to acquire it.
 She demurred, saying it was a lot of money, and we could get it more cheaply via G Blunt & Sons (which was probably true, but involved a lengthy and embarrassing kerfuffle).
 Then she suddenly brightened and exclaimed "But we've already got it!"
 And it was true!
 Though I can't imagine how it got there, or how she knew, as she didn't read much, and my father only read books of political history, it was on an upper shelf of the bookcase in what was at that time referred to as the drawing room.

 And so it effectively passed into my possession.
-H G Wells, who died – which is of course the hallmark of a successful prophet.
+H G Wells, who died the year after I was born, was already eclipsed by later events as a prophet of scientific and social progress – which is of course the hallmark of a successful prophet.
 He had even predicted the advent of nuclear power and nuclear bombs way back in 1914, in his novel The World Set Free.

 Like Isaac Asimov, in many ways his intellectual heir, Wells focussed on ideas rather than literary style.
 His longer works tended to be long-winded (with the notable exceptions of Kipps and the History of Mr Polly), but in the short stories he was without equal, whether then or now.
 They have provided me with a lifetime of mental stimulus – indeed not long afterwards, following Katie's rather ill-judged deviation from the strait and narrow, I took the short stories with me when dumped on relatives who took me with them on a tour of Switzerland, and to their great chagrin I much preferred the stories to the endless vistas of immaculate scenery!